 Why Is Alcohol Combined With Baclofen?

 Alcohol and baclofen are similar in that they both create a relaxed feeling.
 They are depressants and lower the neurotransmitter levels in the brain.
 This creates a mellow and comfortable feeling, mild drowsiness, or a sense of peacefulness.

 Mixing alcohol with baclofen decreases feelings of anxiety.
 It is the main reason why both substances are combined.
 Those who regularly experience pain are more likely to use alcohol to potentiate the effects of the painkillers they take.

-On the other hand, some people might resort to using baclofen as a relief for alcohol withdrawal symptoms because they think that they will be less likely to experience a hangover if they take baclofen when they drink.
-Either way, it can be a dangerous combination, and other forms of relief should be used instead.
+On the other hand, some people might resort to using baclofen to relieve alcohol withdrawal symptoms because they think they will be less likely to experience a hangover if they take baclofen when they drink.
+Regardless, it can be a dangerous combination, and individuals should use other forms of relief instead.